-The village of Felsővály is in the Upper lands/Horná Zem/Felvidék, now Slovakia.
+The village of Felsővály (Vysné Valice) is in the Upper lands/Horná Zem/Felvidék, it can be found in Slovakia.

-It is said to be the language border between Slovakians and Hungarians, presently.
+It is located at the end of the Vály Valley and it is said to be the language border between Slovakians and Hungarians, presently.
 One part of my family is from this place and I have spent all my summers there as a child.

 The Hungarians settled in this valley early, right after Chief Árpád’s home taking.
 Its inhabitants have always been some kind of “boundary-guards” who were guarding the boundary of the country, they may have belonged to the “Gömörőrök” (Gömör guards) community, defending their County of Gömör, as well.
 These soldiers, similar to the Székelys in Transylvania, didn’t have to pay taxes because they were providing military services.
 It was known as a village of nobles in the 13th century, mentioned first in 1247.

 Felsővály is famous for its fortified church which served as a shelter against the Ottoman raiders.
 The fortified church with its towers also looks like the churches in Transylvania.
 It was built in the 15th century but its present form was constructed in 1622.
 The wooden bell tower was also built in the 17th century.
 The wooden, painted ceiling of the church is worth seeing.
 The church used to be a Catholic one, devoted to Holy Mary but during the Turkish age, the villagers became Protestants.

 The church shows the signs of late-Gothic style as well; its size is bigger than similar churches’.
 It is surrounded by thick walls and a bastion.
 The inhabitants had suffered from the Hussites’ raids in the 15th century and later from the Turks.